 The Secret to 12 Years of Happiness

 Thailand offers a beautiful, tranquil, and vibrant life to those willing to listen more than they speak.
 We are guests in a culture that is thousands of years old.
 When we stop comparing “how it’s done back home” to “how it’s done here,” we finally unlock the peace that brought us to Thailand in the first place.
+If I could offer one observation on life in Thailand to those just starting their journey, it is this: Comparison is the thief of joy.

 Engagement & Share your Feedback: